Our methodology incorporates Human rights concepts with a hands-on data science approach.

 The workshop consists of 2 parts:

-I. Human Rights Module , and an applied research conversation,
+Ia.
+Human Rights Module , and an Ib.
+Applied Research conversation,

 - Introducing basic human rights concepts and a human rights based approach to machine learning.